 This is one of those odd conundrums that often troubles me.
-When form and function meet and reinforce each other, I don’t have a problem.
-Examples of this are my current camera, my Swiss Navy knife, and dare I say it, my Beretta.
+When form and function (appearance and features/operation/capabilities) of a product meet and reinforce each other, I don’t have a problem.
+Examples of this are my FujiFilm X-series cameras, my Swiss Navy knife, and dare I say it, my Beretta handgun.
+However, when form and function diverge and do not reinforce each other I can sometimes have issues choosing between a product with elegant aesthetic design and poor functionality, and one with poor aesthetics and good functionality.
+In some cases the tension this causes for me is tangible, and can go on for a long time — years in some cases.

-The lighters above are another excellent example of this tension between aesthetic design and functionality.
+The lighters above are another excellent example of this tension between aesthetic design (form) and functionality.

 It just works and keeps working until it runs out of fuel.
 It is inexpensive, you can instantly see how much fuel it has, and it’ll still work after days immersed in water (I know, I’ve done it).
 These lighters work so well that every emergency kit we have (and we have several) includes at least one.